tamu-datathon-org/challenges/docs/SocialMediaPostApproval.md

 ![Marky Challenge](MarkyChallenge.jpg)

-Don't forget that submissions by midnight will be entered for a raffle to win a special prize.
+Don't forget that all teams that make their first submissions by midnight will be entered into a raffle to win a special prize.
 Happy Hacking!